grantcarthew/node-rethinkdb-job-queue/README.md

 ## Documentation

 __Warning:__ This is early days for `rethinkdb-job-queue`.
+The API may change.

+__Note:__ Documentation is mostly complete.

-The API will change and documentation is sparse.
-That said, there are over 1100 integration tests and it is fully functional.
+There are over 1100 integration tests and it is fully functional.

-For full documentation of the `rethinkdb-job-queue` package, please see the [wiki][rjq-wiki-url]
+For full documentation of the `rethinkdb-job-queue` package, [please see the wiki][rjq-wiki-url]

 ## Quick Start